Cycling in Bangkok: Gaysorn Centre to Nana BTS

 Route Highlights

-This route follows the same paths and transitions shown in the video below.
+This route follows the same paths and areas shown in the video below.

 Starting at Benjakitti Park